pga03/docs-first-discovery/src/documents/attachTooltipRenderer.md

 Attach Tooltip - Renderer provides a means for attaching tooltips to various elements in the DOM.
-The Attach Tooltip - Renderer grade is not intended to be used on its own, but is provided as a base grade to another component that will use it's capabilities for binding tooltips.
+The Attach Tooltip - Renderer grade is not intended to be used on its own, but is provided as a base grade to another component that will use its capabilities for binding tooltips.
 This is very similar to [Attach Tooltip](attachTooltip.md), except that it is geared for working with [fluid.rendererComponent](http://docs.fluidproject.org/infusion/development/ComponentGrades.html)s